The Water of Earth

 The commander responded in Whalesong for some time.

 "You have our full support.
-The Orca express their thanks for your assistance last month.
-The Kingdom of Hawaii has signed a treaty with us as well.
+The Orca expressed their thanks for your assistance last month.
+The Kingdom of Hawaii has a treaty with us as well.
 We'll be in touch."

 "That was weird," I said.